 Everybody is talking about the Internet of Things (IoT) and the connected car is perhaps where the most progress has been made.
-But what exactly is a connected car and what has this to do with 5G?
+But what exactly is a connected car and what has it got to do with 5G?
 Read on for everything you need to know!

-The decision has been taken out of the customer’s hands in the European Emergency Call (eCall) initiative, which was voted into law in April 2015.
-From April 1 2018, all new cars and small vans must be fitted with an eCall device.
-Triggered by airbag sensors, eCall automatically sends data (type of vehicle, fuel used, time of accident, location and direction of travel) to the 112 emergency number.
-Emergency services can respond quickly and appropriately to the incident, with the aim of reducing the severity of injuries and the number of deaths on Europe’s roads.
+The European Emergency Call (eCall) initiative was voted into law in April 2015, decreeing that from April 1 2018 all new cars and small vans must be fitted with an eCall device.
+Triggered by airbag sensors, eCall automatically sends data – such as the type of vehicle, fuel used, time of accident, location and direction of travel – to the 112 emergency number.
+The aim is that emergency services can respond more quickly and appropriately to the incident in order to reduce the severity of injuries and the number of deaths on Europe’s roads.

-Not everyone is in favour.
+Not everyone was in favour.
 Britain objected to the project on the grounds of cost and data privacy, but its objection ultimately counted for nothing.
 The cost argument seems spurious – the estimated €100 addition to the price tag of a new car isn’t much when considering the total cost.
 But the data privacy considerations are another matter, and were indeed the reason legislation was not implemented sooner.
-The system could potentially be used to monitor and track a motorist’s movements.
-While this could be useful as a law enforcement tool (indeed in late 2015 a driver in the US was caught after a hit and run accident when her car’s eCall-type system automatically dialled 911), the idea that ‘big brother is watching you’ does not sit well with most law-abiding citizens.
+The concern is that the system could potentially be used to monitor and track a motorist’s movements.
+While this could be useful as a law enforcement tool (indeed in late 2015 a driver in the US was caught after a hit and run accident when her car’s eCall-type system automatically dialled 911), the idea that ‘big brother is watching you’ does not sit well with many.

-However, beyond cost and security (in terms of both data privacy and hacking potential) considerations, the network is the bottleneck for connected cars to reach their full potential.
-In-vehicle connectivity can happily run off mobile signals when they are available, but many of the more forward-looking use cases will need better out-of-vehicle network connections in order to work.
-Reception needs to be continuous and reliable, and current radio signals from moving vehicles tend to bounce off buildings and other surfaces.
-Current 4G networks, let alone 3G networks, do not have the capacity or speed to enable a truly connected experience and deliver safe, reliable services.
+Setting aside cost and security (in terms of both data privacy and hacking potential) considerations, the network is the bottleneck for connected cars to reach their full potential.
+In-vehicle connectivity can happily run off mobile signals when they are available, but many of the more forward-looking use cases will need better out-of-vehicle network connections in order to work, with continuous and reliable reception, always-on connectivity and the capacity to transmit and receive huge amounts of data.